CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

     ![](images/M04/p4p27.png)

-1. A banner will appear at the top of the panel, which will show the sharing rules are enabled, and being enforced.
-This is because the owner is counted with the number of individuals the app can be shared with.
+1. A banner will appear at the top of the panel, which will show that the sharing rules are enabled and being enforced.
+This is because the owner is counted among the number of individuals the app can be shared with.

    ![](images/M04/M4-EX1-T2-F5-S10.png)